Double well potentials and quantum gates: Introduction

 \section{Introduction}

-A system with two particles in a double well potential has been studied in recent experiments\cite{Anderlini, Trotzky} with ultra-cold atoms.
-The atoms were confined in optical lattice potentials; these are periodic potentials created by standing waves of laser light.
-These experiments were remarkable as they were able to simultaneously prepare a large number of copies of the double well system, each with a well defined and almost identical quantum state; this quantum state could then be manipulated.
-Furthermore, there has recently been a related theoretical proposal to make a quantum logic gate \cite{Hayes} with neutral atoms held in double well potentials, for the purposes of quantum information processing.
+A system with two particles in a double well potential has been studied in recent experiments\cite{Anderlini, Trotzky} with ultracold atoms.
+The atoms were confined in optical lattice potentials, which are periodic potentials created by standing waves of laser light.
+These experiments are remarkable because many copies of the double well system can be prepared simultaneously, each with a well-defined and almost identical quantum state, which is then manipulated.
+Recently, there has been a related theoretical proposal to make a quantum logic gate\cite{Hayes} with neutral atoms held in double well potentials for the purpose of quantum information processing.

-In this paper we explain the basic principles underlying this current research using simple quantum mechanics, in order to furnish an up-to-date example for the teaching of quantum theory.
-We shall write out the states of the system explicitly in terms of multi-particle wave functions, rather than using the more compact formulation of creation and annihilation operations (second quantized notation) as in most of the research papers.
-In order to establish the notation and background, we first consider the system of two particles in a single well---the reader who is familiar with this background material could skip to section~\ref{sectDouble}.
+In this paper we explain how the basic principles underlying this current research can be understood using simple quantum mechanics.
+To aid accessibility, we explicitly express the states of the system in terms of multi-particle wave functions, rather than using the more compact formulation of creation and annihilation operations as in most of the research papers.
+To establish the notation and background, we first consider a system of two particles in a single well.
+The reader who is familiar with this background material can skip to Sec.~\ref{trapLL}.